mne-tools/mne-python/doc/manual/decoding.rst

 To recover the original 3D data, an ``inverse_transform`` can be used.
 The ``epochs_vectorizer`` is particularly useful when constructing a pipeline object (used mainly for parameter search and cross validation).
 The ``epochs_vectorizer`` is the first estimator in the pipeline enabling estimators downstream to be more advanced estimators implemented in Scikit-learn.

+Vectorizer
+^^^^^^^^^^
+Scikit-learn API provides functionality to chain transformers and estimators by using :class:`sklearn.Pipeline`.
+We can apply MNE transformers in scikit-learn pipeline to chain them.
+Further it becomes useful for cross validation and grid search for parameters.
+Vectorizer is typically the last step(before the estimator in the pipeline) to convert higher dimensional data into two dimensional, compatible with the estimator.

 PSDEstimator
 ^^^^^^^^^^^^
 This estimator computes the power spectral density (PSD) using the multitaper method.
 It takes a 3D array as input, it into 2D and computes the PSD.